 This easy Homemade Caseless Longaniza recipe (Pork Sausage) yields a spiced pork sausage made with no artificial preservatives and chock-full of flavor that is easy to cook at home.

 Dominican Longaniza (Spicy Pork Sausage) is a very popular meat in the Dominican Republic as well as in many other former Spanish colonies.
-As sausages go, longaniza is a very simple one, although recipes vary from country to country, even from one sausage-maker to another.
+As sausages go, this one is a very simple one, although recipes vary from country to country, even from one sausage-maker to another.

-I have to say that while I knew longaniza was a somewhat-common dish throughout Latin America, it never occurred to me that it would also be a thing in the Philippines –where it’s called longganisa.
+I have to say that while I knew this was a somewhat-common dish throughout Latin America, it never occurred to me that it would also be a thing in the Philippines --where it's called longganisa.
 Of course, the surprise is short-lived, as the Philippines, after all, was a Spanish colony for a time too.

 In Spain, longaniza is a cured sausage, and it contains paprika.
 It has a taste and looks similar to a thin, long salchichón.
 In most of the rest of Latin America - and in the Philippines - it is much closer to the Dominican version.